How Banks Can Increase Customer Engagement in the New Normal

 With the future still uncertain, banks must continue to iterate and redesign their customer engagement strategies to demonstrate that they understand and cater to their customers’ changing needs and financial situations.

 Customer engagement strategies in banking and finance must start with personalization:

 - Encourage adoption of digital services by customers who have never used online banking and engage them to build their confidence in transacting cashless or online

 - Show you care, and use digital channels proactively to reach out to customers.
-For vulnerable customers, and essential workers, go the extra mile, and inform them about dedicated branch timings.
-Here’s a top tip for over 70’s – personalize your communications on WhatsApp, and use SMS as a failover to ensure they are always in the loop
+For vulnerable customers and essential workers, go the extra mile and inform them about dedicated branch timings.
+For senior citizens, personalize your communications on WhatsApp, and use SMS as a failover to ensure they’re always in the loop

 - Analyze customer insights, and create behavioral triggers such as financial goal setting, emergency funds for those who over withdraw or running short on account balance, and lookalike audiences to send relevant messages

 - Proactively engage by giving customers insights into their spending patterns, and notify them of any upcoming payments